ZiningZhu/AndroidTutorial2016/handout.md

 2. Start an Android Studio Project
     - An Android Studio project contains: AndroidManifest.XML, layout and value XML files, Java Classes, and other material
     - (5min) talk about the functionalities of the project folders
+    - (3min) Activity lifecycle: how the activity components work together and where to put each functionality
 3. Basic Contents on Android side
     1. Set up layout xml file.
         - RelativeLayout
         - LinearLayout
+        - ListView.
+It shall not be placed within ScrollView
         - XML attributes and how to reference using `@`
         - Resources: color, string, dimension, style, drawables
     2. Wire up EditText widget and the Button widget.